TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Cookistan Combines a Chef's Passion for a Great City and Food

 In passing, one might mistake Ayşin Ekinci for a tourist.
-Sitting outside the Ramada Plaza near the bustling Osmanbey Metro stop holding a North Face backpack, dozens of tourists and natives alike pass her by, none of them knowing that she is one of Istanbul's most sought after cooking teachers.
+Sitting outside the Ramada Plaza near the bustling Osmanbey Metro stop holding a North Face backpack, dozens of tourists and natives pass her by, none knowing that she is one of Istanbul's most sought-after cooking teachers.

-Her experience as a chef, businesswoman and tour guide have contributed to Cookistan's success.
-It's my dream job,” she says.
-“I can cook and I can guide.”
+Her experience as a chef, businesswoman, and tour guide has contributed to Cookistan's success.
+It's my dream job," she says.
+"I can cook, and I can guide."

-Her students meet her at the easily accessible Ramada Inn before joining her for a neighborhood walking tour through the neighborhood of Kurtuluş.
+Her students meet her at the easily accessible Ramada Inn before joining her for a walking tour of Kurtuluş.

-Cookistan cooking school in Istanbul - Aysin at market
+Cookistan cooking school in Istanbul.
+The restaurant owner Aysin at the market.

 Aysin (foreground) shows a student where to get fresh, affordable produce on her walking tour through Kurtulus.

-The tour is part history lesson, part shopping lesson.
+The tour is part history lesson and part shopping lesson.
 Strolling through Kurtulus instantly transports visitors from the hustle and bustle of Osmanbey, just a few blocks away, to an authentic Turkish neighborhood.
-According to Aysin, Kurtulus is one of the few neighborhoods left in Istanbul that has maintained its socio-ethnic composition since the 17th Century Ottoman Empire.
+According to Aysin, Kurtulus is one of the few neighborhoods left in Istanbul that has maintained its socio-ethnic composition since the 17th-century Ottoman Empire.

 Asyin shows a student a specialty meat shop that sells internal organs for traditional Turkish meals.

 After the brisk walk, Aysin takes students to her home, which doubles as the cooking school.
-The inside of her house is a vision straight out of a home décor magazine.
+The inside of her house is a vision from a home décor magazine.
 Though impressive, the contemporary, hip space is simultaneously cozy enough to make visitors feel right at home.
-Before getting to the cooking, she insists students sit for a few moments and offers them tea and an assortment of breads and pastries.
+Before getting to the cooking, she insists students sit for a few moments and offers them tea and an assortment of bread and pastries.

 "I want people to experience Turkish food in a Turkish home with a Turkish person," she says.
 "I really want them to live the life of a local."

 After tea and small talk, it's time to get to work.
-The large, wood table in the dining room is the work space and the ingredients set out by Aysin's assistant are the tools.
+The large wooden table in the dining room is the workspace, and the tools are the ingredients set out by Aysin's assistant.

-The ingredients for the 6-course meal change through the evening, but the constants on the table include: pomegranate molasses, paprika paste, tomato paste, cumin, and olive oil.
+The ingredients for the six-course meal change throughout the evening, but the constants on the table include pomegranate molasses, paprika paste, tomato paste, cumin, and olive oil.
 There are no measuring cups or teaspoons.
-When instructing students to use a spice, Aysin relies on spoonfuls or what she calls a “Turkish pinch,” which is a relatively large pinch using a thumb and two fingers.
+When instructing students to use a spice, Aysin relies on spoonfuls or a "Turkish pinch," a relatively large pinch using a thumb and two fingers.

 Onions, a bowl of ground meat, yogurt, and an array of spices greet eager students.

 Since Aysin relies heavily on farmer's markets and local growers for ingredients, the dishes made at Cookistan change seasonally.
-However, all the creations are broken down into three types of cuisine: Ottoman, Istanbul, and Anatolian.
-Though she loves all types, Aysin's favorite is Istanbul cuisine due to the freedom and creativity that can be achieved.
-“Istanbul cuisine is a lot of cold starters or appetizers,” she explains, “you can substitute ingredients and play with them more.”
+However, all the creations are divided into three types of cuisine: Ottoman, Istanbul, and Anatolian.
+Though she loves all kinds of cuisine, Aysin's favorite is Istanbul cuisine due to the freedom and creativity that can be achieved.
+"Istanbul cuisine is a lot of cold starters or appetizers," she explains, "you can substitute ingredients and play with them more."

-On this particular evening, the examples of Ottoman cuisine were Süleymaniye soup, featuring tiny red lentil meatballs, and a pumpkin dessert topped with walnuts and tahini sauce.
+This evening, examples of Ottoman cuisine were Süleymaniye soup, featuring tiny red lentil meatballs, and a pumpkin dessert topped with walnuts and tahini sauce.

-Aysin incorporated Istanbul cuisine through a side of cirkassian chicken, a cold, shredded chicken spread comparable to chicken salad made with yogurt, garlic, and an array of spices.
+Aysin incorporated Istanbul cuisine through a side of Circassian chicken, a cold, shredded chicken spread comparable to a chicken salad made with yogurt, garlic, and various spices.

-Anatolian cuisine was embraced via dried eggplant stuffed with meat, rice, and vegetables along with boreck, a thin pastry shell stuffed with meat and vegetables.
-Boreck is similar to a Turkish version of ravioli or even empanada.
+Anatolian cuisine was embraced via dried eggplant stuffed with meat, rice, vegetables, and boreck, a thin pastry shell stuffed with meat and vegetables.
+Boreck is similar to a Turkish version of ravioli or even empanadas.
 According to Aysin, it is one of the most popular items cooked in Turkish homes and is rarely ordered at restaurants.

-Aysin explains to students what they will be making and eating during the evening.
+Aysin explains to students what they will be making and eating that evening.

-A diverse selection of students have dined on her patio over the two years that Cookistan has been in business.
-“My youngest customer was 5 years old and my oldest was 89 years old,” Aysin says.
+Over the years that Pakistan has been in business, a diverse selection of students has dined on her patio.
+"My youngest customer was 5 years old, and my oldest was 89 years old," Aysin says.

 "Students come from all over the world, mostly Australia, America and Europe.
 I also get some from far east countries."

-Despite Cookistan's success, Aysin currently has no solid plans to expand but has thought about opening a branch of Cookistan in South Turkey near the beach.
+Despite Cookistan's success, Aysin has yet to make solid plans to expand but has thought about opening a branch of Cookistan in South Turkey near the beach.

-For more information on Cookistan or to book a class, please visit the Cookistan Facebook page.
+For more information on Cookistan or to book a class, please visit the Cookistan website.

-Sarah Eyd is a 2015 graduate of Shippensburg University's communication/journalism program.
+Sarah Eyd is a 2015 Shippensburg University communication/journalism program graduate.

 Related Articles